What is Dhauti?

 - Vastra Dhauti (Cleaning by cloth)

-Take a stalk of the turmeric plant, or plantain plant, or cane.
-After washing it, swallow it slowly into the esophagus holding the one end of the stalk.
+Take a stalk of the turmeric plant, plantain plant, or cane.
+After washing it, swallow it slowly into the esophagus holding one end of the stalk.
 Then draw it out slowly.
 It removes all the phlegm, bile, and other impurities.
-Also, it removes all the diseases of the region.
+Also, it removes all the diseases in the region.

 Vamana means vomiting.
 Therefore, it is a cleaning process by vomiting.
 The process is also known as Kunjal Kriya.

 In this practice, the Yogi drinks water and fills in the stomach.
 After a while, he should vomit them.
 It removes all the phlegm and impurities.
 The daily practice will ensure the absence of diseases due to the imbalance of phlegm and biles.

 Vastra means a piece of cloth.
 So, Vastra Dhauti is a process of cleaning by means of a piece of cloth.
 This type of cleaning process is widely used today.